All articles

 The fastest way to go from 'I have a yard' to 'I have a plan.'
 AI handles the design work, you handle the planting.

 Gardenly is the standout in this category.
-You upload a photo of your yard, choose a style, and the AI generates a full design — complete with climate-adapted plant selections, high-resolution renderings, and step-by-step planting guides.
+You upload a photo of your yard, choose a style, and the AI generates a full design: climate-adapted plant selections, high-resolution renderings, and step-by-step planting guides.
 No design experience needed.
-It’s particularly strong for homeowners who want to visualize what their space could look like before committing to anything.
+It’s particularly strong for homeowners who want to see what their space could look like before committing to anything.
 For a deeper comparison of AI vs. manual design approaches, see our AI vs Traditional Garden Design guide.

 02